carfew/carfew/notes.md

 ## Driver (obj id)
 ## Rider (obj id)

-GET one ride - shows one ride # passing the whole ride obj associated wit GET all rides - shows all rides that have been posted POST one ride (rider posts their desired ride)
+GET one ride - shows one ride # passing the whole ride obj GET all rides - shows all rides that have been posted POST one ride (rider posts their desired ride)
 - req.body will contain origin, dest, start range, and user id